clsandoval/alpha-zero-c4/README.md

 # alpha-zero-c4
-An implementation of alphazero specifically for connect 4, using PyTorch.
+An implementation of alphazero specifically for connect 4.